GSA/search-gov-website/developer/drupal-8-module-instructions.md

 ### Content Types

-Recommended setting (default): Checked - all types.
+Recommended setting (default): Checked &mdash; all types.

 Select which content types will be sent to our indexes.
 Content types unchecked here will **not** be indexed.
 You can also control indexing status of individual nodes in their Search.gov settings.